 It’s been so long since I had a White Castle slider I have no idea if these taste close to the original.
 It would be so awesome if some who had a WC close by did a side-by-side taste test and reported back here!

-That said–these sliders are UH-MAZING!
-We all just kind of stood around the kitchen island and stuffed our faces and moaned, “Oh!
-SO GOOD!” between bites.
+That said--these sliders are UH-MAZING!
+We all just kind of stood around the kitchen island and stuffed our faces and moaned, "Oh!
+SO GOOD!" between bites.
 I will surely make these again, because they are kinda cute, fun, and super delicious!

 Just a few changes that make the process easier..

-Kelly, this recipe is well-written and the results are awesome–it’s a real keeper!
+Kelly, this recipe is well-written and the results are awesome--it's a real keeper!

 Hey Kelly, I grew up in the region in the 70’s and early 80’s.
 Graduated TF South in 82.
 Remember the late nite White Castle runs in Calumet City at River Oaks Mall.
 Going to give this a try.
 I also own a restaurant in Bristol TN.
 It is all Chicago style food..